zahranoviana/Hands-on-Workshop-Decoding-Bacterial-Communities-Using-Short-Read-16S-rRNA-Metagenomics/README.md

 Get ready to explore, analyze, and interpret microbial data like a pro! 🚀

-🚀 QIIME2 Installation and Analysis Workflow

-Welcome to the workshop! 🎉 Let's set up and analyze microbial communities step by step.
+Welcome to the workshop!

+🎉 Let's set up and analyze microbial communities step by step.
 You got this! 💪

 ## 📌 Outline
-1. Install QIIME2 and Download Database
+1. Install QIIME2 and Download Database, Sequences, Metafile, and Barcode Information
-2. Set Up the QIIME2 Environment
-3. Prepare the Working Directory
+2. Set Up the QIIME2 Environment and Prepare Working Directory
-4. Import and Process Data
+3. Import and Process Data
-5. Filter, Denoise, and Analyze Features
+4. Filter, Denoise, and Analyze Features
-6. Taxonomic Classification and Diversity Analysis
+5. Taxonomic Classification and Diversity Analysis
-7. Statistical Analysis and Visualization
+6. Statistical Analysis and Visualization

 ## 📌 Let's get things started!

-### 1️⃣ Install QIIME2 and Download Database
+### 1️⃣ Install QIIME2 and Download Database, Sequences, Metafile, and Barcode Information

 #### 🔥 1.1 First, let's install QIIME 2 and set up our environment!
 ```